sww1235/Personal_Website/wiki/build-script-notes-void-vm.md

 	static domain_name_servers=$gateway
 	```

+6.	sv restart dhcpcd

 6.	run `void-installer`

 7. Proceed through installation wizard

 	1. Keyboard=us

 	2. Select DHCP

 	3. Source=network

 	4. Hostname=void-vm

 	5. System Locale=en\_US.UTF-8

 	6. Timezone=America/Denver or appropriate

 	7. Root password from password manager - generated

 	8. User account from password manager

-	9. Select none, and no for graphical terminal
+	9. Select sda1, and no for graphical terminal.
+(We will blow grub away after the system boots)

 	10. Partition main SSD using GPT scheme

 		1. Create a 500MiB partition of type `EFI system`

-		2. Create a second partition with the remaining space of type `linux-filesystem`
+		2. Create a second partition with the remaining space of type
+			`linux-filesystem`

 		3. Select write to write partitions to disk

-	11. Set filesystems
+	11. Set filesystem

-		1. Set 500MiB partition `vfat` filesystem and mount it at /boot/efi
+		1. Set 500MiB partition `vfat` filesystem and mount it at `/boot/efi`

 		2. Set second partition to `ext4` and mount it at `/`

 	11. Review settings

 	12. Install

 	13. Wait

-	14. Reboot
+	14. Exit installer

+	15. Shutdown system with `shutdown -h now`

+	15. Comment out cdrom directives in vm-manager script

+	16. Start up VM again

-6. Log in as the new user you created
+6. Log in as the new user you created.

 7. Update the system by running the following command until there is no output.

 	```bash
 	sudo xbps-install -Svu
 	```

+8. Install refind and wipe out grub.

 8. Install the following packages.
 The st-terminfo install fixes `st-256color
 	unknown terminal type` issues as well as backspace and tab issues when